 Every December 12th in Mexico, the Virgin of Guadalupe is celebrated, a festivity that, according to the legend, on December 9th, 1531 made an appearance before Juan Diego on Tepeyac’s hill north of Mexico City.

-In this meeting, believed by millions of Mexicans, Catholics or not, the Virgin asked Juan Diego to go with the Archbishop Fray Juan de Zumarraga of the newly created viceroyalty of the New Spain, to build a temple on top of the hill.
+In this meeting, believed by millions of Mexicans, Catholics or not, the Virgin asked Juan Diego to go with the Archbishop Fray Juan de Zumarraga of the newly created viceroyalty of New Spain to build a temple on top of the hill.
 The friar did not believe in his words and asked for proof.
 Upon returning to a second divine encounter, the Virgin orders him to take roses on his “tilma” (a type of indigenous clothing garment).
 When Juan Diego unrolled his “tilma” and let go of the flowers in front of the friar, the miracle happened: The Virgin of Guadalupe miraculously imprinted in the clothes, which has lasted for almost 500 years, currently in the “Basilica of Guadalupe” a story that every Mexican knows since childhood.

 Temple to Tonantzin on the hill of Tepeyac

 Before the Spanish conquest, a temple of adoration to the goddess Tonantzin was attended by settlers from all over the Anahuac empire.
 The federation of tribes was called.
 Stories collected by the Spanish friars give an account of this: the Mexicas and other Nahua people believed that on the top of the hill of Tepeyac, the mother of the gods appeared:

 “The natives revered the goddess.
 According to testimonies, she appeared to one of them as a young girl in a white robe and revealed secret things to the person “—Fray Juan de Torquemada in “Monarquía India” – 1615.

 Cerro del Tepeyac